LSE Careers provides a comprehensive careers service for you as doctoral students and recent PhD graduates, helping you to:

 We help you to consider and prepare for career opportunities in academia and other employment sectors.
 Initially each year about 60% of LSE PhD graduates go on to work in education and 40% work in other fields such as government, NGOs, think tanks, consultancy, and commercial organisations.
 About 25% start work outside Europe and the other 75% in the UK and Europe.

-Our web resources can help you explore:
+Our resources can help you explore:

 You can book an appointment through CareerHub to meet with Catherine Reynolds, the Careers Consultant for PhD students, in one of the Academy meeting rooms or in LSE Careers.
-These last 30 minutes and are held in confidence.

 All job opportunities generated by the LSE Careers team are listed on our Career Hub vacancy list.
 Our Employer Engagement Team develop relationships with employers and are dedicated to advertising jobs and other part-time, full-time, European and international, internship and voluntary opportunities.
 You can search these by key word and follow your favourite employers to keep up to date with their recruitment activity.
 We list PhD jobsites for working in academia and working outside academia.